mb0/xelf-old/DESIGN.md

 If we have a full function type as hint, inferring the signature could be as simple as checking if all parameter references work with the declared type and whether the result type if comparable.
-The dot prefix is used and allows path to use either keys or idexes to refer to the parameters.
-The underscope refers to the first parameter which allows use to easy infer the type signatures with two parameters.
+The dot prefix is used and allows path to use either keys or indices to refer to the parameters.
+The underscore refers to the first parameter which allows use to easy infer the type signatures with two parameters.

 To infer the signature without any hint we must deduce all parameter references and their order as